Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift: Conclusion

 \section{Conclusion}

-This paper considered the problem of learning representations that are robust against interventional distribution shifts and proposed a training algorithm for this objective that exploits the statistical independence induced by interventions in the underlying data-generating process.
-First, we established a strong correlation between the drop in accuracy during interventions and statistical dependence between representations on interventional data.
-We then showed theoretically that minimizing linear dependence between interventional representations can improve the robustness of a linear model against interventional distribution shift.
+This paper considered the problem of learning discriminative representations that are robust against known interventional distribution shifts and proposed a training algorithm for this objective that exploits the statistical independence induced by interventions in the underlying data generation process.
+First, we established a strong correlation between the accuracy drop during interventions and the statistical dependence between representations on interventional data.
+We then showed theoretically that minimizing linear dependence between interventional representations can improve the robustness of a linear model against interventional distribution shifts.
 Building on this result, we proposed \ourmethod{} to learn representations that are robust against interventional distribution shift by explicitly enforcing statistical independence between learned representations on interventional data.
-Experimental evaluation of \ourmethod{} across different causal graphs on both synthetic and real datasets on image and text modalities showed that \ourmethod{} can improve predictive accuracy during interventions for various proportions of interventional data. \ourmethod{} is also scalable to the number of causal attributes and can be used with continuous and discrete latent variables.
-We used qualitative and quantitative tools to show that \ourmethod{} is more successful in learning interventional representations that do not contain information about their child nodes during interventions.
+Experimental evaluation of \ourmethod{} across different causal graphs on both synthetic and real datasets on image and text modalities with semi-synthetic causal structures showed that \ourmethod{} can improve predictive accuracy during interventions, even for low proportions of interventional data. \ourmethod{} is also scalable to the number of causal attributes and can be used with continuous and discrete latent variables.
+We showed qualitatively and quantitatively that \ourmethod{} is more successful in learning interventional representations that are unaffected by changes in their child nodes during interventions.